-According to data from the national public health insurance centre (CNAM-TS) collected from the EGB database, 151,000 individuals were reimbursed for opioid substitution medications dispensed in community pharmacies in 2015.
-The number of people receiving opioid substitution treatment (OST), having risen constantly since it was first introduced in 1995, has remained stable since 2012.
+According to data from the national public health insurance centre (CNAM-TS) collected from the EGB database, 151,500 individuals were reimbursed for opioid substitution medications dispensed in community pharmacies in 2016.
+The number of people receiving opioid substitution treatment (OST), having risen constantly since it was first introduced in 1995, has remained stable since 2013.
 More than three-quarters of individuals reimbursed for opioid substitution medications are male.
-More specifically, in 2015, 97,000 individuals were dispensed buprenorphine in community pharmacies (Subutex[®] or generics), 53,000 methadone and 7,000 buprenorphine in combination with naloxone (Suboxone[®]).
+More specifically, in 2016, 95,500 individuals were dispensed buprenorphine in community pharmacies (Subutex® or generics), 56,000 methadone and 7,500 buprenorphine in combination with naloxone (Suboxone®).

 Furthermore, 22,900 patients were dispensed opioid substitution medications in a CSAPA setting (19,200 methadone and 3,700 buprenorphine) in 2014, among the 50,700 patients followed up in a CSAPA setting and receiving OST (33,700 with methadone and 17,000 with buprenorphine) (Palle 2016).
-In total, approximately 170,000 patients receive treatment with opioid substitution medications in France, taking into account possible duplicates between those treated by primary care practitioners, CSAPA, hospitals and in prison.
+In total, approximately 180,000 clients receive treatment with opioid substitution medications in France, taking into account the fact that the EGB database (sample of French persons with social security coverage) only covers 85.5% of the population and possible duplicates between those treated by general practitioners, CSAPA, hospitals and in prison.
 Buprenorphine, representing 64% overall, still clearly predominates, despite the growing proportion of methadone (Figure IV).